artcuddy/project5-foodsnap-frontend/TESTING.md

 ![W3C CSS Validation Result](documentation/testing/css-validation.webp)

 -   Custom CSS was validated using W3C Jigsaw validation service.
-One warning was displayed, however, this is related to Bootstrap 5 which will not affect the CSS performance.
+Warings were displayed however, this is related to React Bootstrap 5 which will not affect the CSS performance.

 <h1 id="console-results">Console Results</h1>